gomesrocha/DigitalSE-OCR-Python/README.md

 1. Clone the project

 git clone https://github.com/gomesrocha/DigitalSE-OCR-Python.git

+2. Create an .env file with the data for the environment variables in digitalseapi and ocrservice

+environment=dev
+RABBITMQ_URL=amqp://login:password@server:port/
+MINIO_URL=server:port
+MINIO_ACCESS_KEY=Access key minio
+MINIO_SECRET_KEY=Secret key minio
+SECRET_KEY=secret key for auth DATABASE_URL=postgresql://user:password@server/digitalsedb
+MONGODB_URL=mongodb://server:port/

-2. To run it, go into the DIgitalSE-OCR-Python project directory and run docker-compose
+3. To run it, go into the DIgitalSE-OCR-Python project directory and run docker-compose

 docker compose up -d --build

-3. Check that all the services have been correctly uploaded to the docker
+4. Check that all the services have been correctly uploaded to the docker

-4. Open the project via localhost:8000
+5. Open the project via localhost:8000

 Versão: pt-BR